viun-tech/public/clients/javascript/avis-client-js/generated/docs/ProductApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ApiKeyAuth.apiKeyPrefix = 'Token';

-let apiInstance = new Avis.ProductApi();
+let apiInstance = new ViunAvisClientJs.ProductApi();
 let id = 56; // Number | A unique integer value identifying this product. let opts = {
-  patchedProductRequest: new Avis.PatchedProductRequest(), // PatchedProductRequest |
+  patchedProductRequest: new ViunAvisClientJs.PatchedProductRequest(), // PatchedProductRequest |
 };
 apiInstance.productPartialUpdate(id, opts, (error, data, response) => {
   if (error) {